-- Focus on the least worst thing you’re dealing with.
+4. Focus on the least worst thing you’re dealing with.
 Yes, I’m fully aware I have an inner Pollyanna that annoys people to no end but, really, does it do any good to wallow in your misery?
 (Okay, sometimes a short pity party does help.)
-Skip past the empty bank account, the fight you had with your teenager, the fact that your mom is getting more and more forgetful, and dwell on the nail you just broke.
+Skip past the emaciated savings account, the fight you had with your teenager, the fact that your mom is getting more and more forgetful, and dwell on the fingernail you just broke.
 Will you die from that?
 No. Will you lose your job over that?
 No. Will said nail grow back?
 Yes.
 See?
 That's one thing that's not nearly as awful as it could be.

-- Put things in perspective.
+5. Put things in perspective.
 I know, from where you sit at the moment, life looks pretty sorry.
 But switch views.
-Pretend you’re your 13-year-old son, or your 80-year-old neighbor, or the homeless guy on the corner, or Princess Kate.
+Pretend you’re your 13-year-old neighbor, or your 80-year-old uncle, or the homeless guy on the corner, or Meghan Markle.
 You might decide you like your life a lot more than you thought.

 6. Don’t be a Don’t-Bee; you be a Doo-Bee!
 Anybody remember the TV show, “Romper Room?”
 We’re never too old to take good advice: don’t be a Negative Nelly when you can be a Positive Pammy!
 Sometimes changing your mood is as easy as making up your mind to adjust your attitude.

 7. Turn on your radio.
 Or your MP3, cell phone, CD player, or whatever is the handiest source of music.
 (Maybe one of your coworkers will do an Elvis impression for you.)
 Music has an uncanny ability to immediately transport us to a different place and time, especially if it’s a song with fond memories attached.
 Music is the quickest path I know from crabby to happy (along with #9!).